wp-plugins/popupally/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.6 =
+* Only affect sites with css background-image defined for input[type="submit"].
+No action is required after update.

 = 1.1.5 =
 * Only affect sites with PHP version lower than 5.3.
 No action is required after update.